 Following the early mission of Crowley, we bring children to Crowley to understand natural systems and where their food comes from.
 We teach them about completely self-reliant early cultures and impart them with a desire to become more self-sufficient and more mindful of preserving natural resources.

 The Children’s Discovery Path is a 3/8 mile long nature hiking path with five discovery stations where a child can stop and learn about animals, birds, and insects that are native to southwest Florida.
 Along this path, there are five interactive stations: Birds of Prey, Bats, the Gopher Tortoise, Spiders, and the Florida Panther.
 Each station has a fun, hands-on activity where path explorers can jump, climb, see, and feel what it is like to be one of these creatures.
 On the guided tour, a staff member will talk about the native flora and...read more

-A Day in the Life of a Florida Pioneer Program On Site Field Trip or In-Class Exploration Students studying life of early Florida pioneers will delight in this experiential learning program.
+A Day in the Life of a Florida Pioneer Program On Site Field Trip Students studying life of early Florida pioneers will delight in this experiential learning program.
 Hands-on activities allow students to imagine what it would be like to live in Florida at the turn-of-the-century.
-A Day in the Life of a Florida Pioneer 2 hour on site tour Students will be met by period costumed, living history facilitators who will divide the students into 4 groups for their pioneer experience.
-Each group will visit: Museum,...read more
+A Day in the Life of a Florida Pioneer 90 minute on site tour Students will be met by period costumed, living history facilitators who will divide the students into 4 groups for their pioneer experience.
+Each group will visit: Museum, homestead cabin,...read more

 The environmental program teaches children about Florida natural history–identification, life history, distribution, abundance and interrelationships among and between individuals, populations and species.
 Ecology components include exploration of relevant notions of ecological diversity and stability.
 In-class or On-site.
 WHEN: Please call or email to make arrangements.
-Click here to access the Field Trip Information Form.
-COST: Staff led program Preschool – 12th Grade – $5 student Includes admission for teachers...read more
+Click here to access the Field-Trip-Form1.
+COST: Staff led program Preschool – 12th Grade – $6 student Includes admission for 1 teacher or...read more